mgmt-sa-tiger-team/sap-hana-workshop/exercises/rhel_sap/5-zero-downtime/README.md

 ![Satellite exploration 9](images/5-lab-satellite-soe-cv4.png)

-**f.** In the next view click on **Monthy Release Filter**
+**f.** In the next view click on **Monthly Release Filter**

 ![Satellite exploration 10](images/5-lab-satellite-soe-cv5.png)

-In this view we can see that the administrator has created a filter which affects all three types of errata based on the date they were most recnetly updated and filters **out** any updated **after** a certain date.
+In this view we can see that the administrator has created a filter which affects all three types of errata based on the date they were most recently updated and filters **out** any updated **after** a certain date.
 Filters are customer defined and very flexible, for the purposes of this workshop we have simply focused on creating a monthly release cadence.
-If you would like to explore the possibilities futhre please discuss this with the instructor of one of the other facilitators.
+If you would like to explore the possibilities further please discuss this with the instructor of one of the other facilitators.

 ![Satellite exploration 11](images/5-lab-satellite-soe-cv6.png)